zynksoftware/Zynk-Workflow/_docs/Quikflw-Connector/Quickflw-Product-XML.md

 ```

 ### Custom Fields
-Quickflw allows custom fields to be setup by navigating to the settings cog on the top right and selecting 'Item Settings'.
+Quickflw allows custom fields configured for products, they can be setup by navigating to the settings cog on the top right and selecting 'Item Settings'.
 | Quikflw Field | XML Field | Example | Field Type |
 | --- | --- | --- | --- | --- |
 | Custom Field Label | CustomField/Label | Manufacturer | string | |